openstack-archive/tripleo-docs/deploy-guide/source/features/deploy_cellv2_basic.rst

     OvercloudCellControllerFlavor: cellcontroller
     OvercloudComputeFlavor: compute

-    # number of controllers/computes in the cell
+    # Number of controllers/computes in the cell
     CellControllerCount: 1
     ComputeCount: 1

+    # Compute names need to be uniq across cells.
+Make sure to have a uniq
+    # hostname format for cell nodes
+    ComputeHostnameFormat: 'cell1-compute-%index%'

     # default gateway
     ControlPlaneStaticRoutes: